Noise-enhanced Ballistic Expansion of Polariton Wave-packets in a Multimode Cavity: Results

-\section{Dynamics in presence of stochastic noise acting on emitters}
+\subsection{Dynamics in presence of stochastic noise acting on emitters}

-This section analyzes the emitter's probability distribution in the stochastic multi-mode TC model framework.
-Adopting the Haken-Strobl-Reineker (HSR) model to describe the noise \cite{Lee2015}, the transition energy of each emitter receives an independent stochastic contribution, $\xi_{n}(t)$, with auto-correlation function $\overline{\xi_{m}(t)\xi_{n}(t')}=\Gamma\delta_{m,n}\delta(t-t')$, where $\Gamma=\tilde{\Gamma}/\omega_{eg}$ is the dimensionless dephasing rate, proportional to temperature.
-The HSR model allows for analytic averaging over the noise, resulting in the master equation for the $2N\times2N$ density matrix of the exciton-photon system
+This section analyzes the probability distribution of the emitters within a stochastic multi-mode Tavis--Cummings (TC) model.
+We adopt the Haken--Strobl--Reineker (HSR) approach to describe noise \cite{KenkreReineker1982, Lee2015}, where each emitter's transition energy acquires an independent stochastic contribution $ \xi_{n}(t) $.
+This noise is taken to be white/uncorrelated, with an auto-correlation function $ \overline{\xi_{m}(t)\,\xi_{n}(t')} = \Gamma\,\delta_{m,n}\,\delta(t-t') $.
+Here, $ \Gamma = \tilde{\Gamma}/\omega_{eg} $ is a dimensionless dephasing rate.
+In microscopic derivations of the HSR model as the high-temperature limit of a bosonic bath, $\Gamma$ scales linearly with $T$; in the present work, we treat $\Gamma$ as a phenomenological parameter controlling dephasing strength.

-The terms proportional to $\Gamma$ destroy the coherences within the excitonic quadrant of the density matrix (off-diagonal elements within the quadrant), as well as the light-matter coherences (all elements of the off-diagonal quadrants of the density matrix).
+One way to capture such dynamics is by solving the time-dependent Schr\"odinger equation for many noise realizations and then averaging over them.
+However, for white noise (i.e., delta-correlated in time), it is possible to perform an exact noise averaging analytically, resulting in a master equation for the $ 2N \times 2N $ density matrix $ \hat{\rho} $ of the exciton--photon system \cite{KenkreReineker1982}:

+Because the white-noise averaging effectively replaces the time-dependent fluctuations $ \xi_{n}(t) $ with a static dephasing term proportional to $\Gamma$, the resulting master equation appears as time-independent (beyond the usual Hamiltonian evolution).
+Physically, the term $\propto\Gamma$ diminishes both the coherences within the excitonic subspace and the light-matter coherences (i.e., off-diagonal elements in $\hat{\rho}$), reflecting the loss of phase coherence induced by the noise.
+A complete derivation of this result can be found in \cite{KenkreReineker1982}.\\

-In the presence of noise, the dynamics are no longer invariant with respect to the number density, $\uprho$, in contrast to the noise-free case in Sec.\;\ref{sec:Dynamics-Isolated}.
+In the presence of noise, the dynamics depend on the number density, $\uprho$.
 As we discuss later, noise homogenizes the initial $k$-space distribution, and the scaling of the initial state variables becomes irrelevant on the long-time scale.
 Thus, in this section, we fix the system parameters: $\omega_{eg}=2.1\,\mathrm{eV}$, $\ell=0.590\mu \mathrm{m}$, $L=590\mu \mathrm{m}$.
-The number of photonic modes equals the number of emitters, $N=1001$, such that $\uprho=1$.
+For simplicity, we set the number of photonic modes equals the number of emitters, $N=1001$, such that $\uprho=1$.